xbmc/kodi-tv/src/content/article/test-post-not-to-be-published/index.md

 Link to a user @ProfYaffle

-Link to an issue https://github.com/xbmc/blog/issues/82
+Link to a github issue - 1  https://github.com/xbmc/blog/issues/82

+Link to a github issue - 2 <https://github.com/xbmc/blog/issues/82>

-Link to a PR https://github.com/xbmc/xbmc/pull/23087
+Link to a PR -1 https://github.com/xbmc/xbmc/pull/23087

+Link to a PR -2 <https://github.com/xbmc/xbmc/pull/23087>

 Link to [external website](kodi.tv)